 Midterm campaign candidates and strategists believe that Facebook’s cost structure and its ability to target slices of voters enhances its effectiveness as a tool to motivate people to act in support of a candidate or a cause.
-Jeff Roe, the founder of Axiom Strategies, told that “You’re not trying to persuade anybody on Facebook.
+Jeff Roe, founder of Axiom Strategies, said, “You’re not trying to persuade anybody on Facebook.
 You’re trying to reach a different part of people’s brains.”

 Candidates, consultants, and some former Facebook employees reveal that when the platform’s ad auction system shows users ads that are likely to resonate with them, it often rewards gripping political messages with lower cost.
 According to a predictive ‘relevance score’ given by Facebook to an ad, it can “lower the cost of reaching people,” with a higher relevance score (based on video views, sales, and other forms) lowering the cost of reaching people.

 Moreover, ads shared by users can spread more widely across the network free of charge, and that drives down the effective cost because the advertiser isn’t paying for engagement.

 According to people who have bought political ads for Facebook, the aforesaid company encourages campaigns to fiddle with words and images to help ads go viral.
 Company officials and strategists expressed it surprisingly difficult to predict which ads would go viral.